mramshaw/Alexa-Stuff/README.md

 ![Swag](/Images/Swag.png)

 Alexa Dot on the left, custom hoodie in the background.
-If you do not have a W-Fi router (right, not free) you will need one.
+If you do not have a Wi-Fi router (right, not free) you will need one.

 #### Alexa versus Google’s Assistant